A unified Erd\H{o}s-P\'{o}sa theorem for cycles in graphs labelled by multiple abelian groups: Introduction

 Note that for fixed $m$ and $\omega$, Theorem~\ref{thm:maingroup} produces a single function $f_{m,\omega}$ that does not depend on the specific abelian groups considered.
 These theorems completely characterise when such a duality holds in the setting where allowable cycles are those whose values avoid a fixed finite subset of each abelian group.
 In particular, if~$\Gamma$ is finite, then this is a complete characterisation of the sets of allowable values satisfying this duality.

-Considering additional restrictions on the structure of the group-labelled graphs, we strengthen Theorem~\ref{thm:maingroup} by observing that when checking conditions~\ref{item:mainintro1} and~\ref{item:mainintro2}, we may ignore any group~$\Gamma_j$ for which every large subwall of~$G$ contains a $\gamma_j$-non-zero cycle (see Theorem~\ref{thm:maingroup-involved} in Section~\ref{sec:applications}).
+Considering additional restrictions on the structure of the group-labelled graphs, we strengthen Theorem~\ref{thm:maingroup} by observing that when checking conditions~\ref{item:mainintro1} and~\ref{item:mainintro2}, we may ignore any group~$\Gamma_j$ for which every large subwall of~$G$ contains a cycle whose $\gamma$-value $g$ satisfies~$\pi_j(g)\neq0$ (see Theorem~\ref{thm:maingroup-involved} in Section~\ref{sec:applications}).
 This strengthening allows us to encode a wide variety of properties of cycles.
 For example, for fixed integers~$p$,~$\ell$ and given a subgraph~$H$ of tree-width at most~$p$ in a graph~$G$, consider the cycles containing at least~$\ell$ edges not contained in~$H$.
 Such cycles can be represented with the $\mathbb{Z}$-labelling which assigns value~$1$ to edges not in~$H$ and~$0$ to all edges in~$H$.
 If~$H$ has no edges, then these are exactly the cycles of length at least~$\ell$.

 Theorem~\ref{thm:maingroup} does not hold if the size bound on~$\Omega_j$ is removed.
-To see this, we prove in Subsection~\ref{subsec:finiteA} that if~$\Gamma$ is infinite but the set~$A$ is finite, then such a duality in Theorem~\ref{thm:maingroup} does not hold.
-In fact, no fractional version of the Erd\H{o}s-P\'osa theorem holds in this case, see Subsection~\ref{subsec:openproblems}.
+To see this, we prove in Subsection~\ref{subsec:finiteA} that if~$\Gamma$ is infinite but the set~$A$ is finite, then a duality such as the one in Theorem~\ref{thm:maingroup} does not hold.
+In fact, no fractional version of the Erd\H{o}s-P\'osa theorem holds in this case.

 \begin{theorem} Let~${A}$ be a finite nonempty subset of an infinite abelian group~$\Gamma$.
 For integers~${s \geq 2}$ and~${t \geq 1}$, there is a graph~$G$ with a $\Gamma$-labelling~$\gamma$ such that \begin{itemize} \item for every set of~$s$ cycles of~$G$ whose $\gamma$-values are in~$A$, there is a vertex that belongs to all of the~$s$ cycles and \item there is no hitting set of size at most~$t$ for the set of all cycles of~$G$ whose $\gamma$-values are in~$A$. \end{itemize} \end{theorem}